getlogbook/logbook/docs/designexplained.rst

 The :class:`~logbook.LogRecord` class is a simple container that holds all the information necessary for a log record.
-Usually they are craeted from a :class:`~logbook.Logger` or one of the default log functions (:func:`logbook.warn` etc.) and immediately dispatched to the handlers.
+Usually they are created from a :class:`~logbook.Logger` or one of the default log functions (:func:`logbook.warn` etc.) and immediately dispatched to the handlers.
 The logger will apply some additional knowledge to figure out where the record was created from and if a traceback information should be